 - Irritant dermatitis: This is the most common type of diaper rash and is caused by prolonged contact with urine and feces.
 It appears as red, irritated skin and can be accompanied by itching.
 It generally spares the creases, which is one of the ways we can differentiate this rash from infectious causes (among other findings).

 - Yeast infection: Caused by an overgrowth of the Candida yeast and appears as red, raised, and sometimes scaly patches.
-It is more common in babies who are taking antibiotics or have a weakened immune system. (not sure I would mention the weakened immune system since yeast rashes are quite common in babies due to warmth and moisture combined and this might freak out parents?)
+It is more common in babies who are taking antibiotics or have a weakened immune system.

 - Seborrheic dermatitis: Appears as greasy, scaly, and yellowish patches on the skin and is more common in babies who have a family history of eczema or psoriasis.
 This is a chronic condition that may require ongoing management with your pediatrician.